Pagination๐Ÿ”—

 paged_tasks = Entrypoint(Connection(TaskType))

-The default page size of a Connection is set by the CONNECTION_PAGE_SIZE setting.
-You can use a different page size by providing the page_size argument to the Connection.
+The default page size for all pagination methods is set by the PAGINATION_PAGE_SIZE setting.
+You can also use a different page size by using the page_size argument.

 from undine import Entrypoint, QueryType, RootType